christopheslv/plane-js/README.md

 ### Roadmap ###

 There is no specific plan or roadmap for now.
-However, this code-base might grow based on any needs I might have, probably around shaders, creative coding, and lo-fi analog renderings.
+However, this code-base might grow based on any needs I might have in the future, probably around shaders, creative coding, and lo-fi analog renderings.

 ### License ###